NTU-ToolmenLab/labbox/README.md

 * noVNC: Allow user to access their instance by vnc
 * sshpiper: Allow user to access their instance by ssh
 * simple_email_sender: A simple REST api to send email
+* gpu_monitor: Monitor the gpus usage by user
+* gpu_notify: Send email to user if gpu is occupied

 ## Architecture
 * Labboxapi_docker